SumAndProduct/tmip_animations/README.md

 # tmip_animations
-Submissions for the Talking Maths in Public - Animation Generation Collaboration
+Submissions for the Talking Maths in Public - Animation Generation Collaboration.

 ## License
 CindyJS (https://github.com/CindyJS/CindyJS) is under an Apache 2.0 License.